NREL/buildstock-projections-docs/_sources/overview.md

 ## New Construction [<sup>🔗</sup>](https://github.com/NREL/buildstock-projections/tree/main/buildstockprojections/new_construction.py)
-The new construction module calculates the number of new units or buildings that should be added in a timestep, then samples to generate new buildstock samples.
+The new construction module calculates the number of new units or buildings that should be added in a timestep, then samples to generate new buildstock data.
 Additionally, the building options module is called to update the new construction and existing options, and the vacant units are scaled to ensure that the desired population projection is met.
 The steps for new construction differ for ResStock and ComStock:

 **ResStock**
 1. **Calculate New Construction Required**: The population change from the previous year is calculated and divided by the occupant density (people/unit) to get a desired number of new units for each PUMA.
 Constraints are applied to this operation to set minimum construction rates, maximum construction rates, and bounds on the year to year change in construction rates.